// finals week

-Find your current grade and final exam weight below.
-Scores marked with * exceed 100% and are not achievable without extra credit.
+Find your current grade and final exam weight in the rows.
+The columns show what you need on the final to land each letter grade.
+Numbers marked with * exceed 100% and are not achievable without extra credit.

 95%20%83.0%68.0%53.0%33.0%